Showing posts sorted by relevance for query Kyiv. Sort by date Show all posts

 Bush started well enough, telling his audience “…today you explore the frontiers and contours of liberty…”, adding “For years, people in this nation felt powerless, overshadowed by a vast government apparatus, cramped by forces that attempted to control every aspect of their lives.”
 That encouraging anti-Moscow direction must have raised expectations but they were soon dashed, Bush continuing “President Gorbachev has achieved astonishing things, and his policies of glasnost, perestroika, and democratization point toward the goals of freedom, democracy, and economic liberty.”
 Just to make sure there was no hint that Washington might be encouraging in Ukrainian minds any thoughts of independence, Bush provided clarification, telling his by now perhaps disappointed audience that “…freedom is not the same as independence.
 Americans will not support those who seek independence in order to replace a far-off tyranny with a local despotism.
 They will not aid those who promote a suicidal nationalism based upon ethnic hatred."

-The speech had been written by Condoleezza Rice (b 1954; US secretary of state 2005-2009), then on the eastern Europe desk at the National Security Council and a special assistant to the president for national security affairs although the "suicidal nationalism" flourish was inserted by Bush himself.
-Commenting later, Dr Rice and Mr Bush would acknowledge the speech did not capture the moment, the winds of change which had been blowing since the fall of the Berlin Wall in 1989, but both in their (sort of) apologias made the point that August of 1991 was a very different time and place from December and nobody had predicted the imminent demise of the Soviet Union.
+The speech had been written by Condoleezza Rice (b 1954; US secretary of state 2005-2009), then on the Eastern European desk at the HSC (National Security Council) and a special assistant to the president for national security affairs although the "suicidal nationalism" flourish was inserted by Bush himself.
+Commenting later, Dr Rice and Mr Bush would acknowledge the speech did not capture the moment, the winds of change having been blowing since the fall of the Berlin Wall in 1989, but both in their statements of (sort of) regret made the point that August of 1991 was a very different time and place from December and nobody (certainly not the Kremlinologists) had predicted the imminent demise of the Soviet Union.

 Whatever the reaction of the Ukrainians, it was no more severe than that unleashed at home by the aggregations of anti-communists, American exceptionalists and right-wing fanatics, New York Times columnist William Safire (1929-2009) calling it the "Chicken Kiev speech" and a "colossal mis-judgment".
 Later presidents, all of course who served in a post-Soviet environment, seemed to agree and changed direction, pushing for an aggressive expansion of NATO to embrace all the former Soviet bloc.
 NATO would, at the now famous Bucharest summit in 2008, go further still, pledging that Ukraine and Georgia would one day be invited to join the alliance.
 Perhaps wishing to atone for the sins of the father, another President Bush (George W Bush, George XLIII; b 1946; US president 2001-2009) then wanted immediately to offer both nations membership roadmaps but even then, Berlin and Paris were cautious about antagonizing Russia and put both the former Soviet republics on the back-burner.
 There they’ve stayed.